-Must foreign lenders qualify to do business in your jurisdiction to extend credit to a borrower organised in your jurisdiction?
+7 Must foreign lenders qualify to do business in your jurisdiction to extend credit to a borrower organised in your jurisdiction?
 Will foreign creditors be deemed resident as a consequence of making a loan or other extension of credit to an obligor within your jurisdiction?

-Subject to general principles, such as EU or UN sanctions and antiterrorism legislation, Sweden places no restriction on either receiving credit from, or the granting of security to, a foreign lender.
+Subject to general principles, such as European Union or United nations sanctions and anti-terrorism legislation, Sweden places no restriction on either receiving credit from, or the granting of security to, a foreign lender.
 A foreign creditor will not be deemed resident in Sweden only as a result of lending to a Swedish entity.